qmk/qmk_firmware/keyboards/converter/a1200/readme.md

 A small PCB adapter is needed for connecting the keyboard membrane to the Teensy 2.0++ board.
 A very simple example of such a board is available here: https://github.com/8bits4ever/A1200-Keyboard-Adapter

-The MiSS-1200 board features a dedicated connector for the Amiga 1200 membrane keyboard.
+The MiSS-1200 FPGA board features a dedicated connector for the Amiga 1200 membrane keyboard.

 Files have been modified in accordance to the Amiga keyboard layout and features.
 A second layer has been implemented (momentary toggle "Help" key) to access unexistent keys (like F11 and F12).
 This is a work in progress.